MMP for Generalized Pairs on K\"ahler 3-folds: Threefold generalized MMP

-Now we are ready to prove the Cone Theorem \ref{t-3-cone+}. \begin{proof}[Proof of Theorem \ref{t-3-cone+}] Following the proof of \cite[Corollary 5.3]{DHP22}, it suffices to show that $X$ admits a strongly $\mbQ$-factorial small bimeromorphic modification $\nu:X'\to X$ and that the theorem holds for $X'$.
+Following the proof of \cite[Corollary 5.3]{DHP22}, it suffices to show that $X$ admits a strongly $\mbQ$-factorial small bimeromorphic modification $\nu:X'\to X$ and that the theorem holds for $X'$.
 The existence of $\nu$ follows by Theorem \ref{t-Qfac}.
 Thus we assume from now on that $X$ is strongly $\Q$-factorial.